Children’s services feedback procedure

 What support is there to help me make a complaint?

-If a child or young person wants to complain about social care services we can arrange the support of an advocate through the National Youth Advocacy Service (NYAS) (link opens in new window).
+If a child or young person wants to complain about social care service we can arrange the support of an advocate.
+Alternatively you can make your own request - advocacy: a voice for children and young people.

 An advocate is someone who doesn’t work for us and can help you to make a complaint and make sure your views are heard.
 There are various types of independent advocacy services available, depending on the needs of the person.
 You can also seek advice from the Citizen’s Advice Bureau (link opens in new window), your local councillor or MP.